sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocCancelTheRegistrationOfOperators"></a>
 # **ocCancelTheRegistrationOfOperators**
-> ocCancelTheRegistrationOfOperators(channelUrl, operatorIds, apiToken, deleteAll)
+> ocCancelTheRegistrationOfOperators(apiToken, channelUrl, operatorIds, deleteAll)

 Cancel the registration of operators